 However, even as experienced farmers, we can’t tell in advance what the weather or pest or disease problems may be for that season.
 So we plant extra, and plan for multiple plantings of each crop in case some fail, and have all sorts of emergency supplies and contingency plans on hand.
 Starting in the 2014 season, we actually shortened our season by two weeks, so we have two extra weeks of buffer in the fall in case of any spring weather disasters like a deep freeze!
 We do our best to get all your veggies to you, but we unfortunately can’t guarantee that you will see all your favorite veggies in the best quantity in a given year.

-2013 was actually a pretty hellish year for many CSAs throughout the East Coast, due to unending rain in some areas (unfortunately, this included us), and 2016's drought was a big challenge as well.
-We weathered things fine (but used every one of our contingency plans, including stealing most of our farmers market vegetables for the CSA), but we heard of farms going out of business mid-season, farms having to do very light shares for much of the year, farms taking a few months off in July and August and then running late into December, and more.
-We anticipate weathering any 2017 challenges as well, but just want you all to be informed members that CSA is not completely risk free.
+2017 was actually a pretty hellish year for many CSAs throughout the East Coast, due to unending rain in some areas (unfortunately, this included us), and we had the added fun of dealing with a devastating hailstorm in late June.
+2016 had its own fun with a mega-drought.
+We weathered things fine both years, but used every one of our contingency plans, including stealing most of our farmers market vegetables for the CSA.
+We did hear of farms going out of business mid-season, farms having to do very light shares for much of the year, farms taking a few months off in July and August and then running late into December, and more.
+We anticipate weathering any 2019 challenges as well (after all, we have a lot of practice with bad weather!), but just want you all to be informed members that CSA is not completely risk free.

 One thing we did want to clarify, since it’s often a question to farmers doing CSA and farmers markets, is how we decide what goes into the CSA share versus what goes to market (we do one farmers market and sell a little wholesale in addition to the CSA).
 Different farms do this differently, but we figure it out this way… First, in the winter, we plan out what we would ideally like every box of the CSA season to look like, down to the size of every bunch of vegetables we hope to include!
 Then we also make a guess at what we think we might sell that week at markets (this is harder since the weather on market day really impacts sales).
 We accumulate all this information in a huge spreadsheet and then tally up all the counts, divide them out into different plantings of crops, and then do all the work of growing and cultivating and harvesting them.